-History of New Year’s Resolutions
+Short History of New Year’s Resolutions

-The New Year’s resolution tradition actually goes back to ancient times.
+The New Year’s resolution tradition is nothing new.
 The new year is a natural time to reflect and resolve to change or improve how we live our lives.

 In 2000 B.C., the Babylonians celebrated the New Year for 11 days (starting with the vernal equinox).
-One common resolutions was the returning of borrowed farm equipment (which makes sense for an agriculturally based society).
+One common resolution was the returning of borrowed farm equipment (which makes sense for an agriculturally based society).

-The Babylonian New Year was adopted by the Romans as was the tradition of resolutions.
+The Babylonian New Year was adopted by the Romans, as was the tradition of resolutions.

 Janus was also the guardian of gates and doors.
 He presided over the temple of peace, where the doors were opened only during wartime.
 It was a place of safety, where new beginnings and new resolutions could be forged.